 An increase in testing is likely to cause less severely infected cases to be included and this may make comparisons of case numbers over time unreliable.
 Nevertheless, a decrease in cases would still provide strong evidence of a reducing rate of infection.

 HPS death numbers include individuals who have positive tests but are not in hospital.
 Increased testing in the community (particularly in care homes) will cause more deaths to be counted and make HPS death numbers difficult to compare over time.
-The NRS death numbers are expected to allow a more consistent comparison, and also allow care home and other non-hospital deaths to be considered separately.
+The NRS death numbers are expected to provide a more consistent comparison, and also to allow care home and other non-hospital deaths to be considered separately.
 However, these data are only issued on a weekly basis and they will be less up-to-date than the data from HPS.
-The latest weekly ratio for NRS deaths (available to 03/05/2020), 0.79 (95% CI 0.71-0.89), is now noticeably lower than that for HPS deaths 0.90 (95% CI 0.78-1.05) and might be expected to more accurately reflect the true underlying rate of spread of COVID-19 (see Figures 6 and 7).
+The latest weekly ratio for NRS deaths, 0.79 (95% CI 0.69-0.90), is lower than the equivalent value for HPS deaths 0.91 (95% CI 0.78-1.07) and might be expected to more accurately reflect the true underlying rate of spread of COVID-19 (based on NRS data up to 10/05/2020; see Figures 6 and 7).

 Given the later availability of NRS data and the variable factors affecting both the number of cases and HPS deaths, some consideration might be given to hospital data (see Figure 4).
-However, these data will not reflect deaths in care homes, and will be affected by any change in criteria for admission to hospital or to ICU.
+However, these data will not reflect deaths in care homes.
+They will also be affected by any change in the guidance for admission and discharge during the two week period considered for the ratio.
+Recent changes to the guidance for care home residents may be causing a greater proportion of these cases to be admitted to hospital and for longer stays.

 The ratios by place of death (see Figure 6) will also be subject to any variation in hospital admission policy.
-For example, if the proportion of care home residents being admitted to hospital has increased over a two week period, we might expect the ratio for deaths in care homes to be an under-estimate, and the ratio for hospitals an over-estimate.
+For example, if the proportion of care home residents being admitted to hospital has increased over a two week period, this would to some extent distort the ratios for deaths in care homes and in hospitals.

+The use of weekly ratios helps to smooth out variations occurring across week days, however they will still be affected by public holidays.
+For example, lower numbers of deaths were registered on Easter Monday (13th April) and on May day (4th May), with higher numbers registered on the following Tuesdays.
+This caused artificially low ratios to be obtained on the two Monday holidays and artificially high ratios on the Mondays of the following weeks (20th April and 11th May).
+Consideration will be given to making an adjustment to the ratios for public holidays in future reports.

 The confidence intervals indicate the accuracy of the observed ratio of the two particular weeks considered.
 However, there are many factors which influence the ratios other than the true underlying rate of spread of COVID-19.
 Some of these will be systematic (as described in the above caveats) and others may be more random.
 The caveats should all be considered when interpreting the ratios, particularly when the confidence interval does not include 1.
 A modelling approach would be suggested to confirm whether the ratios have consistently fallen below 1 and to determine whether their values have stabilised.
 Note that while the ratios are related to the R number and values of less than (or greater than) 1 might be expected to correspond to R numbers of less than (or greater than) 1, their values will not be the same.
 Additionally this analogy is based on unchanged policies for testing and hospitalisation over the two week period used to calculate the ratio.